saeidmetvaei/Wandering_Man_Android/README.md

 7- Sounds effects are added to the scenes in order to make them more realistic. <br />
 <br />

-You can find the android version of this game through [this link](https://github.com/saeidmetvaei/Wandering-Man-Windows).
+You can find a windows version of this game through [this link](https://github.com/saeidmetvaei/Wandering-Man-Windows).